mariadb-corporation/columnstore-ansible-aws/README.md

 ##### Request Headers Needed:

-*   'x-api-key': 'somekey123'[^1]
+*   'x-api-key': 'somekey123'
 *   'Content-Type': 'application/json'

-[^1]Note: x-api-key can be set to any value of your choice during the first call to the server.
-Subsequent connections will require this same key
+<sub>Note: x-api-key can be set to any value of your choice during the first call to the server.
+Subsequent connections will require this same key</sub>

 ##### Examples using curl: